graphql-hive/graphql-conf-2025-gateway-workshop/presenter/slides.md

 - Enhanced OpenTelemetry means minimal configuration gets you complete distributed tracing
 - Dynamic log level switching without restarts is huge when you're debugging issues at 3am
 - Event-driven subscriptions are new in Hive Gateway and let subscriptions scale horizontally
-- Inflight Request deduplication automatically detects when multiple in-flight requests target the same subgraph with identical parameters
+- Inflight Request deduplication detects when multiple simultaneous requests target the same subgraph with identical parameters
 - Instead of making duplicate network calls, the gateway waits for the first request to complete and shares the result with all waiting requests
 - The TypeScript improvements provide better type safety and plugin development experience
 - Security is now hardened by default with common GraphQL attack protections built-in